ARTICLE

 You might find that negative gearing works for you if you have additional income, you can handle an additional mortgage, and the property is set to rise in value.
 If your goal is to build a property portfolio and wealth, it might not be the right avenue for you to do so.

-Ultimately, the choice of whether you choose negative vs positive gearing is right for you will come down to your goals and financial situation.
-If you’re unsure about whether to negatively gear your investment property, you may find it helpful to speak to a financial adviser.
+Ultimately, the choice of whether you choose negative versus positive gearing will come down to your goals and financial situation.
+If you’re unsure about whether to negatively gear your investment property, you should speak to a financial adviser.

 About the article